From Start to Finish...

-Early in my career I trained and campaigned a number of pointing breeds and handled many American Field English Setters to NSTRA field trial points and derby wins.
+In my career I have trained and campaigned a number of pointing breeds and handled many American Field English Setters and Pointers to NSTRA field trial Championships and derby wins.
 I also trained and handled many AKC Master Hunter Retrievers, Master National Qualifiers and a few of the first APLA Grand Master Pointing Retrievers in the Pacific Northwest.
 After years working to develop our Retriever Training Program and finally passing it on to Blake Gibson.
-I am still an avid Upland Bird Hunter and I now train Upland Bird Dogs full time.
-I spend much of my time chasing Huns and Sharptails in Montana, Chukar and Quail in Washington, Idaho, Utah and Arizona and I love to watch young pointing dogs develop.
+I am still an avid Upland Bird Hunter and I now train Upland Bird Dogs and Field Trial dogs full time.
+I spend much of my time chasing Huns and Sharptails in Montana, Chukar and Quail in Washington, Idaho, and Arizona and I love to watch young pointing dogs develop.
 Recently with the help of our good friend Sergio Velez, my dog Denny was the Runner Up Champion at the 2023 National Chukar Championship.
 We are looking forward to his future and the future of our Field Trial program.

 Upland Bird Dog Training